rndme/nostache/README.md

 # nostache
-## a mustache.js "clone" with a MUCH smaller core using ES6 template strings as a core
+## mustache.js-like templates w/ a tiny ES6 core

 ## usages
 Pass one argument (a string template) to return a function that returns an HTML string when passed an object: